duneanalytics/docs/docs/app/query-editor/index.md

     ---

-    Query Scheduler enables update your queries on a set schedule, allowing for more automation and reliability.
+    Query Scheduler allows you to reliably execute queries in a defined schedule.

     [:octicons-arrow-right-24: Scheduling Queries](query-scheduler.md)
 </div>